Luke-Rand/Blackstar-Campaign-Notes/👥 Characters/NPC/Regiboldeustorgust Blatenoose.md

 ---
 # [[Regiboldeustorgust Blatenoose]]

 Has an alcohol problem and lives on a train.
-He is the engineer on the train we used to get to the [[City of Blackstar]]
+He is the engineer on the train we used to get to the [[Blackstar]]

 When he gets drunk he acts like a literal baby and has his assistant, [[Animus (Chris)]], take care of him.